Control app notifications on your Galaxy phone

 Instead of constantly sifting through your notifications, select which apps send alerts and which ones don't.
 You can also customize the way your favorite apps send alerts, such as notifications, sounds, and vibrations.
 To make things even better, you can snooze notifications or access an app's notification settings from the Lock screen.

-Note: Available screens and settings may vary by wireless service provider, software version, and phone model.
+Note: Available screens and settings may vary by wireless service provider, software version, and device model.

 View notifications

 Did you just receive an important email?
-To view your notifications, swipe down from the top of your phone's screen using two fingers.
+To view your notifications, swipe down from the top of your phone's screen using one finger.
 Notifications will be displayed under the Quick settings panel.

 Use the following steps if you'd like to see which apps have recently sent notifications:

-Navigate to and open Settings, and then tap Notifications.
+1. Navigate to and open Settings, then tap Notifications, and then tap App notifications.

 Block app notifications